marcusoftnet/marcusoftnet.github.io/_posts/2007-10-30-visual-studio-2008-videos-ii.md

 The voice of the guy doing the presentations is driving me mad (he sounds like the bad guy from Seven) but it works.

-By the way - I've just downloaded <span id="SPELLING_ERROR_1" class="blsp-spelling-error">SilverLight (runtime, i think) from Microsoft.
+By the way - I've just downloaded SilverLight (runtime, i think) from Microsoft.
 And all of a sudden a lot of their pages looks so nice and has some really cool features.